Maryland Roads - MD 295/B-W Pkwy.

 NB button copy treasures in Baltimore, but the "1" was repainted on the shield, replacing the original button-copy numeral.
 The original I-95 shield here, which probably looked like the second photo on the page, is replaced by another one that's still old but not suited for this role.

 The SB run includes an original, unmolested US 1 shield.
+Click on that first photo for a closeup of everything button copy.
 The Westport signs do not indicate a C-D road but rather a short multi-lane weave.

-Leaving the stadium of the Baltimore Ravens (M&T Bank Stadium as I write this) alongside MD 295, with the only MD 40 shield I've seen and a rare MD/US shield error.
+Leaving the stadium of the Baltimore Ravens (M&T Bank Stadium as I write this) alongside MD 295, with a rare MD/US shield error and the only MD 40 shield I've seen.

 Onto I-695